Testing Monotonicity of Mean Potential Outcomes in a Continuous Treatment with High-Dimensional Data: Introduction

-As an empirical illustration, we apply our test to data from an experimental study on Job Corps, see \cite{ScBuGl01} and \cite{ScBuMc2008}, a program aimed at increasing the human capital of youths from disadvantaged backgrounds in the U.S. We consider hours in academic and vocational training in the first year of the program as continuous treatment and investigate its association with several labor market outcomes: weeks employed in the second year after program assignment, weekly earnings in the fourth year, earnings and hours worked per week in quarter 16, and a binary employment indicator four years after assignment.
-For all outcomes, both weakly positive and negative monotonicity in the treatment are clearly rejected.
-When, however, considering lower treatment doses of up to 1000 hours, only weakly negative monotonicity is rejected, while positive monotonicity is not.
-The opposite holds true for larger treatment doses beyond 2000 hours, with weakly positive monotonicity (but not negative monotonicity) being frequently refuted in the data.
-In line with qualitative findings in \cite{Floresetal2012}, our results therefore point to a concave ADF, suggesting that the marginal effect of training is positive for relatively low treatment doses but may even become negative when hours in training surpass a certain amount.
-A potential explanation could be that participants attending more training in the first year might be induced to attain more education in the following years rather than to participate in the labor market, resulting in a lock-in effect.
+We investigate the finite sample behavior of the proposed test approach in a simulation study and also extend our method to testing conditional monotonicity given observed covariates.
+As an empirical illustration, we apply our test to data from an experimental study on Job Corps, see \cite{ScBuGl01} and \cite{ScBuMc2008}, a program aimed at increasing the human capital of youths from disadvantaged backgrounds in the U.S. We consider hours in academic and vocational training in the first year of the program as the continuous treatment and investigate its association with several labor market outcomes: weekly earnings in the fourth year, earnings and hours worked per week in quarter 16, and a binary employment indicator four years after assignment.
+For all outcomes, our test clearly rejects weakly negative monotonicity in the treatment when considering treatment doses between 40 and 3000 hours of training.
+In contrast, weakly positive monotonicity is not refuted at conventional levels of statistical significance.
+When, however, splitting the treatment range into 3 brackets of 40 to 1000, 1000 to 2000, and 2000 to 3000 hours, the test points to a violation of weakly negative monotonicity only in the lowest treatment bracket.
+In the remaining brackets with larger treatment values, we neither reject weakly positive, nor weakly negative monotonicity.
+Our results are consistent with a concave ADF as for instance found in \cite{Floresetal2012}, suggesting that the marginal effect of training on labor market performance is positive for relatively low treatment doses but decreases as hours in training increase.
+A potential explanation could be that participants attending more training in the first year might be induced to attain more education in the following years rather than to participate in the labor market.